gcgimdea/coronasurveys/data/estimates-symptom-survey/experimental/aggregates/README.md

 Columns B2.mean, B2.sd, B4.mean, B4.sd, E5.mean, E5.sd are the mean and standard deviation of the responses to the corresponding question.

 Before aggregation the individual responses have been filtered to remove outliers (e.g., responses that report knowing millions of people with CLI symptoms).
+Responses have been removed if they satisfy any of the following:
+- Report having all symptoms in questions B1_1 to B1_12.
+- Report at least one symptom and report a value larger than 100 in question B2: "For how many days have you had at least one of these symptoms?"
+- Answer "yes" to question B3 "Do you personally know anyone in your local community who is sick with a fever and either a cough or difficulty breathing?" and report a value larger than 100 in question B4: "How many people do you know with these symptoms?"
+- Report a value larger than 100 in question E5: "How many people slept in the place where you stayed last night?"